Imagining an automated and intelligent grant system for Unite Here: North America’s largest hospitality union

 Laying out the Information Architecture

-Users want a task-oriented design
+Users wanted a task-oriented design

 “I like this task-focused design since I always knows what’s next.
 My focus is on progressing to the next task.” - IU Admin